goetas/twital-bundle/doc/loader.rst

     ;

-Once you have added one of this configurations to your bundle, you have to choose witch file name pattern will activate the loader.
+Once you have added one of this configurations to your bundle, choose which file name pattern will activate the loader.
 To do this you have to edit your ``config.yml``.

 .. code-block:: yaml